Ousted Minnesota Republican faults McCain for losing House

 - Republicans attack Jewish candidates, including Kim Schrier, with an age-old caricature: fistfuls of cash

+Lewis argued that McCain’s vote was motivated by distaste for President Donald Trump and not by policy concerns.

+Lewis’s column first appeared online on Veteran’s Day.
+McCain — a decorated war hero, former prisoner of war and one-time Republican presidential nominee — died earlier this year of brain cancer.

-McCain’s daughter, Meghan McCain, called Lewis’s comments “abhorrent” on Twitter.
+McCain’s daughter, Meghan McCain, called Lewis’s remarks “abhorrent” on Twitter.
 Lewis’s campaign manager did not immediately respond to a request for comment.

+Lewis is no stranger to controversy.
+His past career as a conservative talk show radio host was a campaign issue in his 2016 election and again during his failed 2018 bid for a second term, including years-old remarks in which he wondered aloud why he couldn’t call a woman “a slut” and said it’s not the federal government’s place to ban slavery.